advancedtelematic/aktualizr/actions.md

 ## aktualizr-info

+`aktualizr-info` is designed to provide information to a developer with access to a device running aktualizr.

 - [x] aktualizr-info can parse config files in TOML format (aktualizr_info_config_test.cc)
 - [x] aktualizr-info can write its config to file or to the log (aktualizr_info_config_test.cc)
 - [x] aktualizr-info can print information about aktualizr (run_aktualizr_info_tests.sh)

 ## aktualizr-repo

+`aktualizr-repo` is used in testing to simulate the generation of Uptane repositories.

 - [x] aktualizr-repo can generate images and director repos (repo_test.cc)
 - [x] aktualizr-repo can add an image to the images repo (repo_test.cc)
 - [x] aktualizr-repo can copy an image to the director repo (repo_test.cc)

 ## garage-push

+`garage-push` pushes OSTree objects to a remote Treehub server.

 - [x] garage-push can extract credentials from a provided archive (authenticate_test.cc)
 - [x] garage-push can extract credentials from a provided JSON file (authenticate_test.cc)